IBM's Diverse Supplier Certification Requirements

 Responsibilities: Supplier Connection initiative supporting U.S. small business, GP commodity councils, NMSDC and WBENC interface, tier 2 reporting

 Responsibilities: Supplier Connection initiative supporting U.S. small business, GP commodity councils, Women Business Enterprise (WBE) constituency

 Responsibilities: Latin America Supplier Diversity

-Responsibilities: GP and PP commodity councils; Europe, Middle East, and Africa Supplier Diversity international program lead and tier 2
+Responsibilities: GP and PP commodity councils; Europe, Middle East, and Africa Supplier Diversity & international program lead

 Suhaib Sajid, Program manager, General Procurement (GP) and Production Procurement (PP)

 Responsibilities: PP commodity councils, Asia Pacific Supplier Diversity

 Mary M Hellem, Small Business Liaison Officer (SBLO)

 Responsibilities: Business Consulting Services—Federal; Agencies: Dept of Education, Dept of Homeland Security, Dept of State, Dept of Transportation, Dept of Treasury, GSA (annual), USPS (quarterly) DoD, DoE, USDA, USPS, Customs Constituency, Veteran

 Responsibilities: FFATA reporting and administration and mentoring